cobanhub/outbound-gateway/README.md

 # Madakaripura

-A lightweight and configurable middleware service that acts as a dynamic Madakaripura between core systems and third-party partner APIs.
+A lightweight and configurable middleware service that acts as a dynamic outbound gateway between core systems and third-party partner APIs.

 ## 🚀 Overview